vaab/colour/README.rst

     True

-The default comparison algorithm focus only on the "web" representation which is equivalent to comparing the long hex representation (ie: #FF0000) or to be more specific, it is equivalent to compare the amount of red, green, and blue composant of the RGB representation, each of these value being quantized to a 256 value scale.
+The default comparison algorithm focus only on the "web" representation which is equivalent to comparing the long hex representation (e.g. #FF0000) or to be more specific, it is equivalent to compare the amount of red, green, and blue composition of the RGB representation, each of these value being quantized to a 256 value scale.

 This default comparison is a practical and convenient way to measure the actual